 I don’t know about you, but when I see compulsive consumerism of the sort engaged in by women in today’s films as some sort of empowering birthright, I can’t help but feel there are some real hostilities and angers being repressed and swallowed up in this obsession with fashion.
 I can’t believe the battlefield of women’s liberation has become the local outlet store.

-What I like about Darling is how relentlessly it lampoons this culture we have fashioned for ourselves that sells people ideas of lifestyles rather than encourages us to live.
-Like a similar character played by Jacqueline Bisset in the 1969 film The Grasshopper, Christie’s Diana Scott has been led to believe that “liberation” is a complete lack of ties to anything.
+What I like about Darling is how relentlessly it lampoons this culture we have fashioned for ourselves that sells people ideas of "lifestyles" rather than encourages us to find an actual life.
+Like a similar character played by Jacqueline Bisset in the 1970 film The Grasshopper, Christie’s Diana Scott has been led to believe that “liberation” is a complete lack of ties to anything.
 Even herself.
 As she flits from one dissatisfying situation to another, it never dawns on her that she has been sold a prepackaged, consumerist bill of goods as to what real freedom and happiness is.
 The chic trappings of the swinging lifestyle promoted by mod London are chiefly beneficial to the shopkeepers, stores, and businesses.
 For Diana, climbing the ladder of upward mobility ultimately offers her nothing more than increasingly sumptuous surroundings to feel desperately lonely in.

 |Having it All|

 I’m mad about everything in this film, but Darling is far from being the favorite film of many.
-Some find it dated, others complain of the satire being too heavy-handed; even the late john Schlesinger had stated in later years, “(Darling) seemed altogether too pleased with itself” and claimed his film was guilty of “epigrammatic dialog” that came off as self-consciously hip.
-What everyone unanimously agrees upon (even Schlesinger) is the star-making performance of Julie Christie; so natural a presence that the film takes on the feel of documentary whenever she’s onscreen.
+Some find it dated, others complain of the satire being too heavy-handed; even the late john Schlesinger stated in later years “(Darling) seemed altogether too pleased with itself” and claimed his film was guilty of “epigrammatic dialog” that came off as self-consciously hip.
+Where all opinions converge and most everyone is in agreement (even Schlesinger) is on the topic of Julie Christie's star-making performance.
+So natural a presence that the film takes on the feel of documentary whenever she’s onscreen.
 You can't take your eyes off of her.

 In films with lead actresses as talented and drop-dead gorgeous as Julie Christie, it's not uncommon for the male characters to fade into the background.
 Not so with Darling.
 In fact I can’t think of a film with a more solid, impressive, and eye-pleasing male cast.
 As a nice change of pace, the men in the cast are, by and large, more sensitive and emotionally needy than the heroine.
 Few actors have combined suave masculinity with vulnerable sensitivity as persuasively as Dirk Bogarde.
 As television reporter Robert Gold, Bogarde’s grounded sincerity (so easily read in his expressive eyes) casts a by-contrast harsh light on the frivolous affections of Christie’s Diana.